unibas-tilics/tilics/articles/article-119-supervised-learning.md

 <!-- BEGIN TITLE -->
-# How do we now, how good the solution was
+# How do we know, how good the solution was
 <!-- END TITLE -->

 <!-- BEGIN BODY -->